tjmpromos/sortable-gallery/README.md

 This allows you to set the image preview size for displaying on the front end.

 ### Publishing and Editing the Livewire Component
+We use [BaguetteBox.js](https://feimosi.github.io/baguetteBox.js/) for our lightbox and tried to make the UI as non-intrusive as possible, but you are welcome to use whatever you'd like.
+You can publish the views and edit the `resources/vendor/sortable-gallery/livewire` view to use whatever you'd like.

 ``` bash
 php artisan vendor:publish --tag=sortable-gallery-views
 ```

-We've tried to make the UI as standard and non-intrusive as possible, but you'll likely want to make some edits to the styling.
-This command will publish the livewire component into `resources/vendor/sortable-gallery/livewire` in your project.

 ## Testing